How to Write a Photo Cutline

 John Doe (who) apprehends an intruder (what happened, written in the present tense) late Sunday night (when) at his home (where).
 The intruder was attempting a home invasion (why).

 Assuming you've covered the five W's—and that you've done so accurately—you've done your job.
 That's it.
 You're finished.
-If an editor wants to take it from there and add something for some reason, that's fine.
+If an editor wants to take it from there and add something, that's fine.
 In fact, the newspaper or blog staff may rewrite the cutline if the photo needs to be cropped down to fit the appropriate layout or if it can be stretched out and expanded to fill space.
 You've provided the necessary basics, and you've confirmed that those basics are, indeed, fact.
 The worst thing you can do is provide erroneous information.

 A Word of Warning